-The monetary policy shock: Figure 5 documents the consequences of a 1% increase in the nominal interest rate (corresponding to a 25 basis point increase in the exogenous shock measured in quarterly terms as presented in the figure).
-Because of sticky prices the initial increase in the nominal interest rate implies a corresponding increase in the real interest rate at the initial period.
+The monetary policy shock: In Figure 5, the IRFs describing the consequences of a 1% increase in the nominal interest rate (corresponding to a 25 basis point increase in the exogenous shock measured in quarterly terms as presented in the figure) can be interpreted as follows: Because of sticky prices the initial increase in the nominal interest rate implies a corresponding increase in the real interest rate at the initial period.
 This depresses demand in the economy as it leads households to delay their consumption through intertemporal consumption smoothing as reported in the Euler condition.
-Since activity is demand determined, firms' production decreases.
+Since activity is demand determined firms' production decreases.
 In the meanwhile the drop in demand generates deflation.
 The economy recovers overtime, since, according to the Taylor rule, a decrease in both activity and in the inflation rate leads to a reduction in the nominal interest rate after the initial period.